Operators and functions to use in Cedar

 Comparison operators and functions

 Use these operators to compare two values.
-An expression that uses one of these operators evaluates to a Boolean true or false.
+An expression that uses one of these operators evaluates to a boolean true or false.
 You can then combine multiple expressions using the logical operators.

 == (equality)